Bond University

 - Identify appropriate data sources and associated analytic techniques to address statistical problems and develop creative and flexible data-based solutions to industry problems.

-- Demonstrate proficiency in data visualisation and the application and interpretation of statistical models and machine learning algorithms to solve problems in a variety of contexts and wide range of business disciplines and beyond.
+- Demonstrate proficiency in data visualisation and applying and interpreting statistical models and machine learning algorithms to solve problems in various contexts and a wide range of business disciplines and beyond.

-- Perform basic computational and programming tasks associated with the application of data analytics.
+- Perform basic computational and programming tasks associated with data analytics.

 - Interpret the output of data analytic models and undertake appropriate diagnostic procedures to assess the appropriateness of the chosen model for the data being analysed.